Essential Functions

 • Blood, body fluids, and infectious disease.

-• Potentially hazardous ionizing radiation and radioactive materials.
+• Potentially hazardous magnetic fields, ionizing radiation, and radioactive materials.

 • Electrical hazards.